ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Instructions.md

     pip install python-heatclient
     ```

+3. (Optional) If you found some software/library conflicts with existing ones on your OS, you may use virtualenv to set up a virtual environment, by running:

+    ```
+    virtualenv myenv (or give it any other name as you want) source myenv/bin/activate
+    ```
+   From where you can run the above commands safely.

+   (To quit the virtual env, you may run `deactivate`)

-3. Download the Openstack client setup script from Arbutus
+4. Download the Openstack client setup script from Arbutus

     1. Log on to https://arbutus.cloud.computecanada.ca/
     2. At the top right corner, click on your account name